DevOpsBootcamp/website/source/08_security_auth.rst

 What to do if you discover a vulnerability
 ------------------------------------------

+First, test and document to verify that it exists.

-First, disclose it *privately* to those responsible for fixing it
+Then, disclose it *privately* to those responsible for fixing it

 Provide examples -- it's basically a bug report, but through private channels (not public tracker yet!)